VITO-RMA/green-visibility-index/README.md

 Making 1000 jobs on the queue.
 Our total input was around 3500 squares in the grid, so each job processes 3-4 tiles.

+## Output
+the output is one raster per tile.

+this can be combined by running the combine_outputs() function in combine_outputs.py

 ## Fork
 This fork has been made to attempt to increase the execution speed of the code to allow it to process all of belgium in a reasonable time.
 Now our dataset at 5m resolution (about 840 million pixels) can be processed on the VSC cluster in 15 minutes using 750 CPUs.